NLnetLabs/rpki-doc/source/krill/testing.rst

 Step 1: Generate RFC8183 Publisher Request
 """"""""""""""""""""""""""""""""""""""""""

-First you will need to get the RFC 8183 Publisher Request XML for your CA.
+First you will need to get the :rfc:`8183` Publisher Request XML for your CA.

 .. code-block:: text